 recognises similar sounds from different letter combinations and reads a range of words with digraphs, letter patterns and some with consonant and vowel digraphs.

-uses their knowledge of syllables, prior knowledge and cues from the context to read words and uses a growing range of word identification strategies with confidence.
+uses their knowledge of syllables, prior knowledge and cues from the context to read words and uses a growing range of Word identification strategies

 reads increasingly demanding digraphs, letter patterns and consonant and vowel digraphs and uses phonological skills flexibly.